massysett/deka/README.md

+# deka

 deka provides correctly rounded decimal arithmetic for Haskell.

-Currently the library is nearly done, but it needs more tests and documentation, which I'm working on.
-Use at your own risk.

 The core of deka is a binding to the C library decNumber.
 As the author of deka, I have no association with the author of decNumber,